patrick204nqh/mindmaps/docs/markmap/english/grammar/b1/phrasal_verbs.mm.md

         - usage notes: Used to describe interpersonal relationships.
         - exceptions: None specific.
         - related rules: relationship verbs, social interactions
+      - manage to
+        - explanation: To succeed in doing something, especially despite difficulties or challenges.
+        - examples:
+          - She **managed to** finish her work on time despite the distractions.
+          - They **managed to** climb the mountain after several attempts.
+          - I **managed to** fix the car by myself.
+        - usage notes: Emphasizes the achievement of completing a task despite obstacles.
+Can be used in both informal and formal contexts.
+        - exceptions: Not to be confused with "manage" alone, which refers to handling or controlling something rather than succeeding in an action.
+        - related rules: operate verbs, success despite difficulty
     - Usage Rules
       - word order in separable phrasal verbs
         - explanation: In separable phrasal verbs, the object can be placed between the verb and the particle.